 Wrap up warm, grab your walking boots and go in search of your own winter wonderland!
-Here's where the Muddy team will be striding out over the coming months.
+Here's where we'll be striding out over the coming months.

-You know the festive drill – you’ve eaten your bodyweight in turkey, nailed an entire box of Quality Street, drunk approximately 8,000 units of wine, sherry, Champagne and Baileys and have been slumped on the sofa for three days straight.
-In the immortal words of George Michael (RIP), let’s go outside – ideally for a long, bracing walk around one of Herts’ prettiest locales.
-The Muddy team have all picked their favourite winter strolls for Boxing Day and beyond, all with a pitstop close by.
+You know the drill – you’ve eaten your bodyweight in turkey, nailed an entire box of Quality Street, drunk approximately 8,000 units of wine, sherry, Champagne and Baileys and have been slumped on the sofa for three days straight.
+In the immortal words of George Michael (RIP), let’s go outside – ideally for a long, bracing walk around one of Herts and Beds’ prettiest locales.
+Here’s our round up of the best winter strolls for January and beyond, all with a pitstop close by.
 Grab your wellies and let’s go!

 With 5,000 acres of the Chiltern Hills and woodland to romp around, there are plenty of walks to choose from, parking is free and the paths are buggy-friendly.
 Afterwards warm up in front of the roaring fire at family-owned country inn, The Greyhound, in the pretty village of Aldbury.

-I like to do this route on a Sunday morning with my dog.
-The route is here in detail but it’s pretty easy to find your way around the circular- you can park at East Lane car park for free, then walk onto the High Street, across the bridge and out towards the sticks.
-There are some pretty 18th century cottages on route, as well as Marshall’s Heath nature reserve, it’s quite scenic actually.
-You can either cut the walk short by walking back to civilisation along the road or continue on the long distance path by Leasey Bridge.
+A great one for a Sunday morning with the dog.
+The route is here in detail but it’s pretty easy to find your way around the circular – you can park at East Lane car park for free, then walk onto the High Street, across the bridge and out towards the sticks.
+There are some pretty 18th century cottages on route, as well as Marshall’s Heath nature reserve.
+You can either cut the walk short by heading back to civilisation along the road or continue on the long distance path by Leasey Bridge.
 The Wicked Lady is good for a post-walk tipple, but dogs are only allowed outside so bear that in mind.

-This is where I’ll be bringing my kids to tire them out after Christmas (why do they have so much energy?!)
-I’ve suggested a route here, but we normally just have a wander around wherever we fancy.
-You’re not just getting a walk here, oh no!
-There are loads of different areas with different activities like a playground, maze, a big open space for kite flying, or snowball throwing, and a dog agility park which I haven’t come across anywhere else in the area.
+Need to tire the kids out post Christmas?
+There’s a nice route here, but you can also just have a wander around wherever you fancy.
+And you’re not just getting a walk here – there are loads of different areas and activities like a playground, maze, a big open space for kite flying, or snowball throwing, and even a dog agility park!
 The Coach and Horses, a characterful country pub, is a five minute drive down the road.

 Right on the Herts/Bucks border, this five-miler takes in the villages of Tylers Hill and Ley Hill plus a stroll along the side of the River Chess.
-We tend to stop along the way at trad boozer The Crown in Ley Hill, which is both kiddie and doggy friendly though don’t expect anything salubrious.
+Stop along the way at trad boozer The Crown in Ley Hill, which is both kiddie and doggy friendly.
 For more chichi surroundings, take a short drive to the De Vere Latimer Estate just outside Chesham – there’s a super-stylish, family-friendly restaurant there.

 OVER THE BORDER…

-Here’s where I’ll be trying to run my little darlings ragged over the festive period.
-There are loads of well-marked trails of varying lengths, including one with Gruffalo sculptures, a new, bigger car park and a Go Ape for older children.
-I tend to swerve the on-site café queues and drive down the hill to Wendover’s lovely town centre instead.
-Charming chocolaterie Rumsey’s is perfect for a cockles-warming hot chocolate, Lucca does kid-friendly modern Italian and the buzzy, welcoming King & Queen is your spot for pub grub and a pint.
-Over the other way into Aston Clinton is the excellent The Bell pub.
+There are loads of well-marked trails of varying lengths, including one with Gruffalo sculptures, a new café and play trail, bigger car park and a Go Ape for older children.
+Although you could swerve the café queues and head down into Wendover town centre to charming chocolaterie Rumsey’s – perfect for a cockles-warming hot chocolate.
+Or juts over the other way into Aston Clinton is the excellent The Bell pub.

 Just north of Buckingham, this National Trust estate is a real beauty, with its gorgeous Capability Brown gardens.
 You could try the woodland and deer park walk (2.5 miles) or a more gentle 1.2 mile one around the lake, complete with views of the house.
-It’s ideal for little legs with its many temples and resting spots, and you can also hire buggies – I did this with my dad a few times as he couldn’t walk far and it was a lovely way to include him in our day.
-Then I usually head a couple of miles down the road into Buckingham itself to refuel – try fun pizza joint Louis at Nelson Street, The Garage Bar for a more refined vibe (you’ll love the massive windows and double height ceilings) or try The Old Thatched Inn at Adstock a couple of miles south for more traditional pub surroundings.
+It’s ideal for little legs with its many temples and resting spots, and you can also hire buggies.
+Then head a couple of miles down the road to The Old Thatched Inn at Adstock for a traditional pub.

-As you might’ve guessed, this involves a hill and a pretty steep one at that – my main tip is to park at the bottom, rather than the top so your return leg isn’t too arduous.
-The 5-7 mile hike is worth the climb though to take in the epic views across the Aylesbury Vale, Dunstable Downs and the PM’s country residence, Chequers (is that Theresa May punching a wall in the far distance?!).
-You’ll definitely deserve some R&R after this one – for me it has to be The Russell Arms in Butlers Cross at the bottom of the hill.
+As you might’ve guessed, this involves a hill and a pretty steep one at that.
+Top tip: park at the bottom, rather than the top so your return leg isn’t too arduous.
+The 5-7 mile hike is worth the climb though to take in the epic views across the Aylesbury Vale, Dunstable Downs and the PM’s country residence, Chequers.
+You’ll definitely deserve some R&R after this one – it has to be The Russell Arms in Butlers Cross at the bottom of the hill.